microsoft/pyright/docs/configuration.md

 **executionEnvironments** [array of objects, optional]: Specifies a list of execution environments (see below).
 Execution environments are searched from start to finish by comparing the path of a source file with the root path specified in the execution environment.

 **typeCheckingMode** ["off", "basic", "strict"]: Specifies the default rule set to use.
 Some rules can be overridden using additional configuration flags documented below.
-THe default value for this setting is "basic".
+The default value for this setting is "basic".
 If set to "off", all type-checking rules are disabled, but Python syntax and semantic errors are still reported.

 ## Type Check Diagnostics Settings